Safety Index Synthesis via Sum-of-Squares Programming: Numerical Study

 We evaluate our method in 2D robot arm systems with different degrees of freedom (DOF).
 The experimental platform is illustrated in \Cref{fig:nDOFS robot arm}.
 The link length of the robot is 1 meter.
 The obstacle is set as a half plane $0.5 \times \mathfrak{n}$ meter away from the robot base with $\mathfrak{n}$DOF.

-The state space includes 1) each joint angle and 2) each joint velocity.
+The state space includes 1) each joint angle and 2) each joint velocity. \rebuttal{Each joint angle is bounded by a sub-interval within $[\frac{\pi}{3}, \frac{2\pi}{3}]$ and each joint velocity is bounded within $[-1,1]$}.
 The control inputs are accelerations of each joint.
 The acceleration is limited within $[-1,1]$.
 The user-defined safety specification ($\phi_0$) requires the end effector to avoid collision with the wall.